Table of Contents

 Or run the workflow command directly:

-spec-kitty agent workflow implement WP01 --agent <agent>
+spec-kitty agent action implement WP01 --agent <agent>

 This moves the WP to lane: "doing" and prints the full prompt plus the completion command.

-Step 2: Create the Workspace
+Step 2: Create or Resolve the Workspace

 In your terminal: